Codeception/codeception.github.com/for/symfony.md

 ## Setup

 From Symfony 4 onwards there will be a top-level `tests` directory, instead of a separate `Tests` directory in each bundle.
-So to save you from reconfiguration in the future, it is recommended to place unit, functional, and acceptance test files into `tests`.
+It is recommended to place unit, functional, and acceptance test files into `tests`.

 ### Project Setup